 The production of Fast Fashion is incredibly resource intensive, requiring large quantities of water, energy, and chemicals to create the garments.

-Next to that, the materials used in Fast Fashion are often synthetic and not biodegradable, meaning they will remain in landfills for hundreds of years.
+Next to that, the materials used in Fast Fashion are often synthetic and not biodegradable, meaning that they will remain in landfills for hundreds of years.

 The cherry on top is that Fast Fashion has been linked to unethical working practices, as many companies outsource their production to countries with lax labour laws, resulting in workers being paid low wages, working in unsafe conditions or even having children in the supply chain – modern slavery, if you will.